pawelsz99/whatsapp-group-bot/README.md

 ## Troubleshooting

-### Bot disconnects
-- Check phone has internet
+### Need new QR code
+- Stop the bot
+- Delete the `auth_info/` directory
+- Restart the bot
-- Re-scan QR code
+- Scan new QR code

 ### Event creation fails
 - Make sure group is in a Community